ASHdevelopment/standards/javascript.md

 ## <a name="errors">Error Handling</a>

 ### 8.1 Displaying Errors
 > Errors happen.
 If an error blocks or inhibits the user flow, we should always display the error to the user.
 You can `console.error()` errors if useful for developers, but do not rely on this for end users.
+If using Ember, you can use the `debug` or `warn` methods, which get stripped out in production (see [@ember/debug](https://emberjs.com/api/ember/release/modules/@ember%2Fdebug) for more info).

 ### 8.2 Try/Catch
 > Helps catch errors before they cause the code to blow up